BuffaloBadger/RE_Basics/TO_DO.md

 * Fix figures in Appendix D so they all have the same size.
 * Add linear least squares to prerequisite knowledge appendix.
 * Add a section to Appendix G discussing packed beds and the psuedo-homogeneous assumption
+* Change references to "problems" to references to "reaction engineering (or kinetics) assignments."